starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 {: .warning }
 > If the `Launch Game` button is unclickable, the buttons may be offset.
 Resize the window to reset them, or use `Tab`/`Shift+Tab` and `Enter` to interact with them.
-> Turn off any virtual keyboard these conflict with the `F` and make the inner-thought interaction menu appear to flicker
+> Turn off any virtual keyboard.
+These conflict with the `F` interaction key and make the inner-thought menu appear to flicker.

 - Experimental Wine Wayland
   - Use the [LUG Helper](#how-to-run-the-lug-helper) to select lug-wine 11.0-rc1-2 or newer